As California reopens from pandemic, Bay Area residents describe life changes

 In his own family, he lost his mother and his father-in-law.
 And his son’s father-in-law also died.

 Still, he said that the immigrant community never lost hope or kept working.
-His own nonprofit started partnering with others, to start providing better outreach and social services to homeless immigrants.
-Along with Calle24 and the Dolores Street Community Center, the groups were able to set up a common eating area on Capp and 24th streets where day laborers could eat safely outdoors.
+His own nonprofit started partnering with other organizations in the Latino Task Force, to start providing better outreach and social services to homeless immigrants.
+Along with Calle24 and the Dolores Street Community Services, the groups were able to set up a common eating area on Capp and 24th streets where day laborers and other neighbors could eat safely outdoors.

 Now that the state is opening up, the mood is definitely lifting.